shinka-rpc/shinka-js/docs/core/pool.md

 pool.onRequest("message", async (data, bus) => {
   console.log("Received from peer:", data);

-  bus.dataEvent("ack", {
+  bus.dataEvent("ack", { received: true });
-    received: true,
 });
-});
 ```

-This distinction is important: **acquisition controls local ownership of a connection, not whether the connection can receive remote messages.**
+This distinction is important: **acquisition controls local ownership of a
+connection, not whether the connection can receive remote messages.**

 ## Example